 On the first day, we will perform tests and studies to make sure you are a good candidate for our study (as discussed below).
-At the end of this visit, you will be randomized to study medications for the initial period (Intervention Phase 1).
+At the end of this visit, if you are eligible, you will be randomized to study medications for the initial 6week period (Intervention Phase 1).

-During this visit, we will give you a questionnaire about your symptoms.
-We will also perform a physician exam, and obtain blood, urine and saliva (spit) samples from you.
+During this visit, we will have you speak with a member of our research team to learn about what foods we would like you stay away from during this study (foods high in inorganic nitrate).
+We will also give you a questionnaire about your heart failure symptoms.
+We will also perform a physical exam, and obtain blood, urine and saliva (spit) samples from you.